Worthless Words that Aren’t Followed by Actions

 Love is much more than just words.
 Personal relationships cannot thrive only off promises or affectionate phrases.

 - A relationship is, first and foremost, made up of a series of daily actions that string together to make a whole.

 - It’s a universe of fortresses where all words are translated into action, where the two members are brave and take risks for each other.

 - If you love, act.
 If you love, defend.

-- Something else: if you mean something to a person you love in any way, either by a bond of friendship or family, you must show your love through trust and unconditional support.
+- And, finally, if you mean something to a person you love in any way, either by a bond of friendship or family, you must show your love through trust and unconditional support.

 How to deal with “promise breakers”